 You might.
 However, it is usually not a large amount, contrary to insurance company rhetoric, and it is worth the price for the increase in time and the quality of care provided.

 Our fees are based on “Usual and Customary Rates” for our area (based on zip code) and are usually still within or very close to the allowable fees set by a lot of insurance companies.
-Most patients experience a minimal to modest increase in the out-of-pocket for preventive care and a moderate increase on major treatments.
-Many patients fear that they will pay upwards of 10-20x out-of-pocket compared to an in-network provider and this is simply not the case.
+Most patients experience a minimal to modest increase in the out-of-pocket expenses for preventive care and a moderate increase in major treatment costs.
+Many patients fear that they will pay upwards of 10-20x out-of-pocket compared to an in-network provider, and this is simply not the case.

 What Happens Once Insurance Is Filed?

-Our office is happy to file insurance claims on their patients’ behalf as a professional courtesy.
+Our office is happy to file insurance claims on our patients’ behalf as a professional courtesy.
 We will continue to appeal and fight on your behalf for proper benefit reimbursement.

-Even though you are paying our office directly, we manage all of the paperwork, forms and documentation that is needed to seek reimbursement for your plan’s coverage.
+Even though you are paying our office directly, we manage all the paperwork, forms, and documentation needed to seek reimbursement for your plan’s coverage.
 You will not incur this responsibility.

 It’s important to note that insurance claims can take well over 30 days or more to file, process, and have a reimbursement check sent out.
 Once processed, the payment should be made and mailed directly to your home address.
 If you don’t receive a check within 30-45 days or the reimbursement appears to be under the anticipated amount, we ask you to save your EOBs (explanation of benefits), and we will help appeal any claim on your behalf.

-Fee-for-service dentistry is a deterrent for some patients when seeking out a new dentist, but the truth is that when you want to seek the best care at a competitive fee, going to a fee-for-service dentist provides both you and your dental practice with more freedom in regard to what’s possible for your smile.
-Fair pricing allows our office to select ideal procedures and methodologies rather than the ones that will “only fit into the insurance plan’s package.”
+Fee-for-service dentistry is a deterrent for some patients when seeking out a new dentist, but the truth is that when you want to seek the best care at a competitive fee, going to a fee-for-service dentist provides both you and your dental practice with more freedom regarding what’s possible for your smile.
+Fair pricing allows our office to select ideal procedures and methodologies rather than those that will “only fit into the insurance plan’s package.”